Webstrates/Spatialstrates/docs/code-structure.md

 Each package defines their own dependencies, and the WPM GUI in Cauldron can be used to define which packages should be loaded.
 For instance, if the WebRTC streaming features are not required, one can simply tick off the `StreamingBundle` package in the WPM GUI to avoid loading it.

-> [!WARNING]
-> Some of the below documentation is slightly outdated and requires revision.

 ## [Bundles](/fragment-sync/Bundles)

-This folder contains four WPM bundles that include multiple packages.
+This folder contains four WPM bundles, which each include multiple packages.
 This makes importing certain types of functionality easier, as less individual packages have to be imported.

 ### [Spatialstrates Basic Bundle](/fragment-sync/Bundles/SpatialstratesBasicBundle.wpm)

+The minimum recommended set of packages to include when starting a new Spatialstrates project.

 - [Spatialstrates](#spatialstrates)
 - [Menu](#menu)